 The wallpaper must be cut in the corners/angles.
-The glue/adhesive will be ready mixed or be prepared by the Experts.
-The wallpaper is made by Marburg or Erfurt with the size of 53cm wide.
+The glue/adhesive are ready mixed or be prepared by the Experts.
+The wallpaper is a non-woven patterned vinyl wallcovering with the size of 53 cm wide.
 The exact type of wallpaper will not be shown till C-1.